 There are various causes of blistering gel coat and not all of them are as serious as one might first think.

-When the gel coat is first applied to the hull in the mould it has to be mixed thoroughly to full spread the catalyst throughout the mix, it should then stand for a short while to allow the air bubbles to escape if the mix was a mechanical mixer
+When the gel coat is first applied to the hull in the mould it has to be mixed thoroughly to fully spread the catalyst throughout the mix, it should then stand for a short while to allow the air bubbles to escape If the mix is applied too quickly, it cures with gel coat aeration

-and these bubbles lie near the surface of the gel coat near the hull.
-The absorb small quantities of water and eventually swell and occasionally burst. before they burst the hull develops a lot of small , 3mm dia. blisters which are often mistaken for Osmosis blisters.
-Very different.
-A good surveyor should be able to differentiate these.
+They absorb small quantities of water and eventually swell and occasionally burst, but before they burst the hull develops a lot of small 3mm diameter blisters which are often mistaken for osmosis blisters.
+A good surveyor should be able to differentiate between these and osmosis blisters.

-When gel coat is painted with polyurethane 2 pot finishes, particularly if sprayed, polyurethane paint is not as waterproof as epoxy and long term exposure to water, near the waterline for instance, causes the paint to blister as seen in the Photo close by.
+When gel coat is painted with polyurethane 2 pot finishes, particularly if sprayed, polyurethane paint is not as waterproof as epoxy and long term exposure to water, near the waterline for instance, causes the paint to blister as seen in the photo close by.
 Not serious.
-Also when two pot polyurethane is sprayed in high humidity conditions, water gets trapped in the coating and might go on to develop blisters anywhere in the area coated, Again , not structurally serious.
+Also when two pot polyurethane is sprayed in high humidity conditions, water gets trapped in the coating and might go on to develop blisters anywhere in the area coated.
+Again, not structurally serious.

 Links to useful pages on this site